Get

 • Pain-induced aggression: If your cat is in pain, they may react aggressively if you touch the area of their body that hurts.

-• Status-induced aggression: If your cat wants a more dominant position in your household hierarchy, they may fight for it offensively to get ahead.
+• Resource-induced aggression: If your cat wants to claim rights to a territory or object in your household, they may fight for it offensively.

 • Maternal aggression: Cats that have just given birth may be defensive of their litter, often lashing out at people or pets that they see as threatening to the kittens.